skeeto/elfeed/README.md

 Elfeed is a web feed reader for Emacs, inspired by [notmuch](http://notmuchmail.org/).
 It supports both Atom and RSS and is currently in beta.
-Elfeed requires Emacs 24 (lexical closures).
+Requires Emacs 24 (lexical closures).

-The database is not yet persisted between Emacs instances, so don't spend too much time manually tagging entries.

 [![](http://i.imgur.com/8eTghK8.png)](http://i.imgur.com/l5aVPDc.png)